claudioametrano/UnFATE/README.md

 # UnFATE

-#### Universal Filamentous Ascomycetes Target Enrichement bait set and wrapper script for phylogenetics and genome-based barcoding
+#### Universal Filamentous Ascomycetes Target Enrichment bait set and wrapper script for phylogenetics and genome-based barcoding

 ## Please cite:
 The wrapper script relies on many great software developed by other people.
 If you use this wrapper and bait set please cite: